guyett92/drug.io/README.md

 * Users can contact the owner.
 * Users can report an issue.
 * Users can search for a drug.
+* Users can request to delete a drug and an admin is notified to approve it.
 ## Planning
 * [Trello Board](https://trello.com/b/MgOvnIqI/drug-review)
 * [Wireframes](https://balsamiq.cloud/sah357c/peb4ecb)